BlockstreamResearch/bip-frost-dkg/README.md

     Participant `i` then sends a VSS commitment, which is a vector `com = (com[0], ...,  com[t-1]) = (a_i[0] * G, ...,  a_i[t-1] * G)` of group elements,
-    and a BIP340 Schnorr signature `pop` on message `i` with secret key `a_i[0]` to the coordinator.
+    where `G` is the base point of the secp256k1 elliptic curve, and a BIP340 Schnorr signature `pop` on message `i` with secret key `a_i[0]` to the coordinator.
     (The Schnorr signature acts as a *proof of possession*, i.e., it proves knowledge of the discrete logarithm of `com[0] = a_i[0] * G`.